pstolarz/sprops/README.md

 The second set of API constitutes the proper read/write access interface (its implementation bases on the low level parser API).
-The API allows addressing elements inside their scopes AND to discover a configuration structure by iterating over its content.
+The API allows addressing elements inside their scopes as well as discovering a configuration structure by iterating over its content.

 NOTE: Basically, the API treats properties values as strings built of arbitrary characters which are not interpreted.
 For user convenience there have been